A Reader writes:

 My country cul-de-sac seems to attract folks wanting to discreetly abandon pets.

-Research shows that "cat not using the litter box" is the top reason for for trips to the vet and feline abandonments.
+Research shows that "cat not using the litter box" is the top reason for trips to the vet and feline abandonments.

 In my opinion, the issue goes beyond unsavory odors - a dirty catbox is a health hazard for the entire household, including the cats.